fluidjeel/traffic-light-2025/project_runbook_operational_guide.md

 A. Daily Strategy Execution (daily_tfl_simulator.py) This strategy identifies a setup on Day T-1 and attempts to execute it on Day T.

-Post-Market / End-of-Day (EOD) on Day T-1: The script scans the completed daily data, identifies patterns, applies EOD quality filters, and generates a watchlist for the next trading day.
+Post-Market / End-of-Day (EOD) on Day T-1: The system scans the daily charts for the core pullback pattern and applies EOD quality filters to generate a watchlist for the next trading day.

 Intraday during Day T: The script monitors 15-minute data for stocks on the watchlist.
 When a breakout occurs, it immediately checks the real-time Conviction Engine before simulating an entry.